TillMacher/TaxonTableTools/README.md

 * Pip
 * OS independent (tested on Windows 10, Ubuntu 16 & 18 and MacOS Catalina)
   * Installation failed on some Windows machines, but could be fixed by a second installation attempt
+  * In other cases some Windows machines required the installation of C++ Build Tools

 ## Installation